GMOD/jbrowse-components/packages/website/docs/developer_creating_data_adapters.md

 ---
-id: creating_data_adapters
+id: developer_creating_data_adapters
 title: Creating a new data adapter
 ---

-## What is a data adapter
+## What is a data adapter?

-A data adapter is essentially a class that derives from our "BaseFeatureDataAdapter" class
+A data adapter is essentially a class that parses your data type and returns features that jbrowse will draw

-The data adapters commonly run in a web-worker, along with the renderer, but this is just an implementation detail, and is not a requirement
+Sometimes, a data adapter can be implemented by itself, e.g. if you are adapting a storeclass that returns genes, then you can use our standard track types for that.
+If you are making a data adapter for some custom type of data that also needs a custom type of drawing, you may need to implement a data adapter along with a track type and/or renderer

 ## Outline for a JBrowse 2 data adapter